By Green Dog Pet Supply

 A tip for how to compare common kibbled dog foods: Look for the first fat source listed in the ingredient panel and read backwards; the first ingredients are the heaviest and make up the majority of the food – are the items in the beginning of that list things like corn, wheat and soy, or are they meat proteins?
 Pass over foods that are made primarily of grains.
 These ingredients, though not evil on their own are not appropriate primary sources of nutrition for a carnivore.
 For example, if you were to sometimes cut niblets off of corn cobs and sprinkle them over a dog’s diet, that wouldn’t be a bad thing at all (though you might see them again in the end product), and a cookie made with wheat or barley, etc won’t cause troubles for animals that don’t have sensitivities to them.
 These grains are simply used by manufacturers of foods because vegetable based proteins are far less expensive than meat based proteins.
 Trouble is, they are not as digestible as meat proteins, and so can lead to voluminous stools, digestive and skin problems and can have inflammatory effects on the body.
 Also, these vegetable proteins are also very high in carbs which can easily translate to weight gain and could contribute to chronic issues like diabetes.
 Because they are so much less digestible than meat proteins, they also can cause you to have to feed much larger amounts of food per feeding, which negates some of the savings people think they’re achieving with inexpensive pet foods.
 All kibble must have some grains or starches to hold the ingredients together and make little crunchy kibbles, but you don’t want the food to be made primarily of those grains and starches.
 More meat than carbs is the general rule of thumb.

 - Avoid by-products.
 If by-products simply meant that fresh organ meats were included, then they wouldn’t be bad.
 When making a homemade diet for a carnivore, organ meats are an important component.
-However, by-products mean “all things that are not the muscle meat” including heads, feet, skin, bones, stomachs and intestines, brains, etc. These ingredients could also contain chemical preservatives as these are waste ingredients and may not have been protected from spoilage before processing, and very toxic “denaturing” chemicals may have been added to ensure they not be able to travel back to the human food chain.
-This if course the worst case scenario, but at best, by-products are a variable mix of pieces and parts that by definition cannot be consistent in their nutrient content.
+However, by-products mean “all things that are not the muscle meat” including heads, feet, skin, bones, stomachs and intestines, brains, etc. Even though many of these parts could even be great if they were fresh and added to a homemade diet, in the pet food industry these ingredients are often handled like waste.
+These waste ingredients could contain chemical preservatives and may not have been protected from spoilage before processing (shipped in unrefrigerated trucks, for example), and very toxic “denaturing” chemicals may have been added to ensure they not be able to travel back to the human food chain.
+At best, by-products are a variable mix of pieces and parts that by definition cannot be consistent in their nutrient content.
 If a company wants to add fresh organ meats to their formulas for nutritional reasons, they would be listed individually on the label, ie: “lamb liver”.

-- Avoid chemical preservatives such as BHA/BHT (a known carcinogen, banned in many countries (but not the U.S.) around the world) and ethoxyquin (banned in many countries including the U.S. except for trace amounts in some spices due to its carcinogenic effects), artificial colors (like red #40, yellow #5, etc) , and chemical additives such as Propylene Glycol (often found in foods with soft chewy bits).
+- Avoid chemical preservatives such as BHA/BHT (a known carcinogen, banned in many countries around the world but allowed in the U.S.) and ethoxyquin (banned in many countries including the U.S. except for trace amounts in some spices due to its carcinogenic effects), artificial colors (like red #40, yellow #5, etc) , and chemical additives such as Propylene Glycol (chemically very similar to antifreeze) often found in foods with soft chewy bits).

 What should you look for?